bentomhall/nih-system/monsters/Creatures.md

 **_Bite_**. _Melee Weapon Attack:_ +4 to hit, reach 5 ft., one target. _Hit:_ 6 (1d8 + 2) piercing damage.

-A **giant lizard** can be ridden or used as a draft animal.
-Lizardfolk also keep them as pets, and subterranean giant lizards are used as mounts and pack animals by drow, duergar, and others.

 #### Giant Octopus

 _Large beast, unaligned_